 Internal audits of the radiation protection program, including examination of program content and implementation, shall be conducted through a process that ensures that all functional elements are reviewed no less frequently than every 36 months.
-This training material and DOE G 441.1, Management and Administration of Radiation Protection Programs Guide, provide guidance on DOE's expectations.
+This training material and DOE G 441.1.1C provide guidance on DOE's expectations.

 Education, Training and Skills (10 CFR 835.103)